After a weekend where I participated in a disaster recovery drill, my boss generously gave me a comp day.

 The Moab, Utah area would be a little too far away.

-The The Former Wife and I are going to northern New Mexico in a couple of weeks.
+The a past partner and I are going to northern New Mexico in a couple of weeks.

 So I thought of the Grand Junction area with its network of canyons.